helgatrue/cypress-demoblaze-tests/README.md

 * Tests focus on actions and validations, not on low-level selectors
 * Easier to expand test coverage without duplicating code

-#### Why these tests are essential?
+#### Why are these tests essential?
 * Login is the entry point for any authenticated actions.
 * The purchase flow represents the most critical revenue-generating process. * Verifying order details ensures data consistency and trust in the application.

 ## Test scenarios
 1. User can log in with valid credentials
-2. User cannot log in with wrong password
+2. User cannot log in with the wrong password
 3. User cannot log in with non-existing username and password
 4. Login form validation
 5. Session persists after page reload